MatKlucznyk/GoogleNest/README.md

 # GoogleNest
 Crestron S# library for controlling google nest devices

+Current code supports only thermostats for 3-series and 4-series.
+I will be creating a branch for 4-series only that will support more events from thermostats and other devices.

 To get started you will need to enable the Smart Device Managment API for the Device Access Sandbox through this link: https://developers.google.com/nest/device-access
 There is a one time fee of $5 for 25 user accounts across 5 structures.